castle-engine/cge-www/htdocs/wp/wp-content/plugins/jetpack-protect/readme.txt

 Requires at least: 6.0
 Requires PHP: 5.6
 Tested up to: 6.1
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Jetpack Protect - Free malware scan and WordPress site security
+Free daily malware scanning and WordPress site security.
+Jetpack Protect leverages the extensive database of WPScan, an Automattic brand, that has over 25,000 registered malware and vulnerabilities.
+No configuration required!

 == Description ==